 Also, don’t forget to verify your account early on.
 My advice is to do it as soon as possible since local laws prevent them from allowing you to complete any transactions until your identity has been verified.

 - Deposit Methods: POLi, BPAY, Bank EFT, Credit/Debit Cards, Cash and Cheques

 - Withdrawal Methods: Bank EFT and Credit/Debit Cards

 Stream Live Horse Racing via Bbet TV

 Bbet offers a service called Bbet TV, which allows you to watch live Australian and international horse racing.
 Just click on the little black pop-up in the bottom of your desktop screen or on the ‘Vision’ button on mobile, and the stream will start.
-They offer pretty good coverage, with most races on their site being streamable.
+They offer decent coverage, however, it’s still far from what bet365 and Unibet have on offer.

 At the time of writing this review, Bbet doesn’t offer live betting.
 If you’re a big fan of in-play wagering as much as I am, try visiting bet365.
 They have one of the best live betting platforms I have ever experienced.

 You’ll find dozens of sports and live markets available all in one place.
 And most importantly, everything is neatly organised.
 If you want to learn more about bet365’s in-play betting offer, take a look at our in-depth review.
 We cover everything regarding live betting as well, including a step-by-step guide.